-After wearing nail polish for a week or so, remove the nail polish with an acetone-free polish remover and then let your nails be polish-free for a week.
+After wearing nail polish for a week or so, remove the nail polish with an acetone-free polish remover, and then let your nails be polish-free for a week.

 Long nails are more likely to break and be caught on things, while shorter nails are less likely to be chipped, cracked, or split, helping to keep them strong.

 Instead, use the pads of your fingers to open up a soda can or use a paper clip to reach something in a small space.
-Using your nails as tools can lead to breakage and chipping, which can, in turn, weaken the nail.
+Using your nails as tools can lead to breakage and chipping, which can in turn weaken the nail.

-After removing polish, or if you think you’re not hydrated enough, use a hand cream on your hands, making sure to moisturize your nails.
+After removing polish, or if you think you’re not hydrated enough, use hand cream on your hands, making sure to moisturize your nails.
 You can do this every time you wash your hands.

-One Direction – it’s not just the name of a boy band!
-Filing your nails in a back-and-forth motion like a saw can actually weaken your nails.
-File in one direction only, and go easy on the sides of the nails since filing too much there can weaken the nail.
+Also, go easy on the sides of the nails since filing too much there can weaken the nail.

 If need be, they can prescribe a prescription-strength nail treatment that can help to strengthen your nails.

-Our nails can send lots of messages to others, and weak or brittle nails can make you self-conscious.
+Our nails can send lots of messages to others, and weak or brittle nails may make you self-conscious.
 Thankfully, there are lots of things you can do to help strengthen your nails and improve them.

 If you’ve tried various remedies and nothing helps, see your doctor.
-There might be an underlying condition causing thin or brittle nails, and only by treating the root cause, will your nails be able to become strong again.
+There might be an underlying condition causing thin or brittle nails, and only by treating the root cause will your nails be able to become strong again.